 How are applications reviewed?

-- Fit with the vision of the Humanities Cultural Programme and the Oxford research landscape.
-Applications should clearly further one or all of the aims of the cultural programme as given above.
-Applications should engage a clear humanities research question and should describe how the project fits within, extends, or disrupts the existing research landscape in Oxford Humanities or the University more broadly.
+- Context and rationale for the proposed fellow.
+Applications should clearly explain how the fellowship furthers one or all of the aims of the cultural programme as given above.
+Applications should discuss how the proposed fellowship fits within, extends, or disrupts, the existing research landscape in Oxford Humanities or the University more broadly.

-- Proposed audiences and proposed benefits to those audiences.
-Activities should aim to reach new audiences/participants beyond the University and applications should include clear audience engagement strategies.
+- Proposed events and activities.
+Activities should aim to reach broad targeted audiences/participants and applications should include clear audience engagement strategies.
 Applicants should consider who specifically the proposed activity is for and how to reach and engage those specific audiences.
 A general public audience is too broad.
-Applications should highlight where new audiences/participants can be reached through the project and should detail the social, cultural, community, and academic benefits of projects for audiences, participants, external partners, and the University.
+Applications should highlight where new creative outputs are proposed and give details, alongside information about the social, cultural, community, and academic benefits of fellowships for the fellow, audiences, participants, and the University.

 - Deliverability and budgeting.
 Applications should include detailed and realistic timelines for activity.
 Any substantial risks to activity/timelines should be considered and mitigations supplied where possible.
 Budgets should be well considered and achievable within the University’s financial guidelines.
 The Acting Humanities Cultural Progamme Senior Coordinator, Dr Justine Shaw (email@example.com), can review budgets and provide indications of costs to include and estimations of costs in advance of the submission of applications.
 The payment of professional fees and equipment costs are particularly complex – applicants whose budgets include professional fees/equipment are required to contact Justine Shaw for advice before submitting an application.
 Applications should note whether any other related internal/external funding exists and give details of the source and proposed use of that funding.

-Applicants are strongly advised to read the Further Particulars for this funding call which are availlable below:
+Applicants are strongly advised to read the Further Particulars for this funding call which are available below: